Blinded by the Light (2019 film): Plot

 Javed submits a piece about Springsteen to the student newspaper, which is accepted.
-Malik is worried about finding the money for Yasmeen's wedding.
+Malik is worried about finding the money for Yasmeen's upcoming wedding.
 Javed takes a Saturday job with Matt's father, also a Springsteen fan, on his market stall.
 Matt's father helps Javed impress Eliza by serenading her with a Springsteen song.
 In the process, Javed upsets Matt by seeming to side with his father as he taunts Matt about his poor musical taste and his band.

 Javed asks out Eliza and, steeling his nerves with Springsteen songs, the two enjoy a date and kiss.
 Javed writes poems about Eliza, which she loves.
 Ms Clay enjoys his poems and article and arranges an unpaid internship for Javed at the Luton Herald.
 Malik and his wife have to sell her dowry jewellery.
 Malik does not help his wife with the sewing even though he insists Javed and his sisters help.
 Javed points this out when his dad objects to him taking the unpaid work experience and his dad responds by saying his biggest mistake was moving to Britain.

 Javed learns of growing tensions between the Muslim community and the National Front, who have organised a march and hung a pig's head at the local mosque.
 Eliza invites Javed to dinner with her conservative and racially insensitive parents who imply that she is only with him out of rebellion.
 Javed later says if she is with him to annoy them, that would be fine by him.

 At The Herald, Javed gets paid after an article he wrote about racism is chosen for the front page and decides to use the money to buy tickets for a Springsteen concert.
-On the morning of his sister's wedding, while Javed runs to the shops to buy tickets, his family arrives separately at the venue and National Front members assault Malik.
+On the morning of Yasmeen's wedding, while Javed runs to the shops to buy tickets, his family arrives separately at the venue and National Front members assault Malik.
 Upset that Javed withheld money from the family and had dishonoured Malik and the wedding, Malik tells Javed to surrender the tickets, but Javed says the tickets are his and they fight.
 Malik says Javed will go to a university in Luton and Javed states that Luton does not have a university and that he will go to the University of Manchester instead.
 At this, Malik rips up the tickets.
 Having had enough of his father, Javed pushes and stuns Malik by telling him he does not want to be his son as he wants to be more than that.